AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 * Sites production pipelines, by default
 * Development full-stack pipelines, optionally
+* Front-end pipelines, optionally

-See the [Configuration section](#configuration) for more information.
+See the [Configuration section](#configuration) for more information on how to configure the audit for the optional environments.

+Audits are run as part of the pipeline.
+Audits can also be [run on-demand](#on-demand) outside of pipelines.

 ## Configuration {#configuration}

-Experience Audit is available by default for production pipelines and can be enabled for development pipelines.
-In both cases, you need to define which content paths are evaluated during pipeline execution.
+Experience Audit is available by default for production pipelines.
+It can be be optionally enabled for development full-stack and front-end pipelines.
+In all cases, you need to define which content paths are evaluated during pipeline execution.

+1. Depending on the type of pipeline you wish to configure, follow the directions to:

+   * Add a new [production pipeline,](/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md) if you wish to define the paths to be evaluated by the audit.
+   * Add a new [non-production pipeline,](/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md) if you wish to enable the audit on a front-end or development full-stack pipeline.
-1. Follow the directions to add a new [production pipeline](/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md) or a new [non-production pipeline.](/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md) Or you can [edit an existing pipeline.](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md)
+   * Or you can [edit an existing pipeline,](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md) and update the existing options.

 1. If you are adding or editing a non-production pipeline for which you want to use Experience Audit, you must select the **Experience Audit** checkbox on the **Source Code** tab.